lucky-media/guidelines/pages/design/devs.md

 # Introduction

 Here at [Lucky Media](https://www.luckymedia.dev), we cleverly craft our websites and apps with an array of distinctive tools.
-Curious developers, fear not – this guideline serves as your trusty reference point, illuminating our unique structure for Figma Starter Projects.
+Curious developers, fear not – this guideline serves as your trusty reference point, illuminating our unique structure for Figma Starter Projects, the [Web UI Starter](https://www.figma.com/community/file/1243858237628374539).

 ## Web UI Starter

 We custom-make the majority of our projects with our ingenious Project Starter.
-Tailored specifically for our development techniques, our Project Starter is a Figma project brimming with innovation.
+Tailored specifically for our development techniques, our [Web UI Starter](https://www.figma.com/community/file/1243858237628374539) is a Figma project brimming with innovation.

 As a developer, prepare to encounter these remarkable components and frames: